 According to market research, within the next five to ten years, the largest segment within the automated vehicle market will be held by autonomous shuttles.
 Core to their mass adoption are safety considerations, both for passengers as well as for the vulnerable road users in the immediate vicinity of the shuttle.
 How are these safety requirements achieved?
 Many of today’s perception platforms are based on sensor fusion, wherein different technologies are paired for optimal results.
 Most experts agree that LiDAR technology is an integral piece of the solution.
 As the next generations of autonomous shuttles become more widely adopted, Flash LiDAR solutions, which are already being leveraged today, will become a central part of the sensor suite.
 Join us to explore the road ahead. • About LeddarTech, Focus Markets, Automotive & Mobility Markets • Urban Mobility Challenges, The Transformation of Urban Environments, Autonomous Shuttles as a Solution • Mobility and ADAS Challenges, Anatomy of an Autonomous Shuttles, Today’s ADAS Systems and what Can be Improved, New Technologies that are Ready, Flash LiDAR, Main Concerns • Sensors - Key Component of Autonomous Shuttles, Technology Mix, Safety Cocoon with 3D Flash LiDAR showing the example of LeddarPixell • Real World Use Cases, Collision Avoidance and VRU (Vulnerable Road User) Protection

 We have invented a new method to measure distance with light.
 In contrast to the standard method, this hybrid method is always up to 50% cheaper with better performance.
-We also use our multiplex approach to get by with only one global TDC at the imager.
-This drastically reduces the chip area.
-This enables us to build the next generation of 3D flash Lidar, our LiSSA 3D.
+In addition, we are able to drastically reduce the chip area.
+This enables us to build the next generation of Lidar, our Lissa: 4D-True-Solid-State-Lidar.

 ficonTEC is probably best known for supplying assembly systems for a good proportion of the world’s transceivers.
 But markets have been diversifying, and photonics-based sensors have been catching our attention for some time.
 LiDAR, automotive and MedTech are themes that feature strongly amongst the projects we are currently tackling and that cover the breadth of our 'Photonics from Lab to Fab' maxim well.